Youth Educator Volunteers

 • Interest in / personal connection to the topic of mental health and suicide prevention

-• Availability for all live training sessions (Dates TBD in January of 2025)
+• Availability for all four in-person training sessions

 • 4-6 hours of independent learning (online and self-paced)